-AlturaSolutions publishes articles in the trade publications your end-customers read and trust, turning words into sales.
+AlturaSolutions helps businesses grow by turning words into sales.
 This article was published for client The Ashkin Group, is an example.

 Today, articles on sustainability seem to be everywhere, reflecting the increased awareness of the issues that are facing future generations as a result of past and current practices.
 And while most industries are slowly adopting greener and ultimately more sustainable practices, the professional cleaning industry seems well on its way.